 - In Space Quest II, the elevator in Vohaul's space station has no 2nd floor button.
 To reach that area, you must solve a gauntlet of puzzles that require items from the other floors.

 - In Grim Fandango, Maximino's High Rollers' Lounge has an extra floor between its main area and the wine cellar.
 You need to figure out how to stop the kitchen elevator at the right point in order to get there.
+Also you can't Sequence Break by getting in there before you know about it.

 - Appears in S.S.D.D, where a supposed "storage installation" in the middle of the desert hosts a top-secret research-lab in a hidden basement.
 Once again, it can only be accessed by hitting the elevator buttons in a specific order.
 Or by blasting the panel, apparently.